 St John’s Court is an impressive Victorian Grade II listed building overlooking the restful town of Bromsgrove.
 At one time the vicarage to St John’s Church, the property itself has a rich and storied history.
-Having fist transformed into council offices it evolved into a care home during the 1900s.
+Having first been transformed into council offices, it evolved into a care home during the 1900s.

 Why Choose Us

-The aforementioned go some way towards creating a spirit of community, with interaction encouraged through the likes of communal activities.
+The aforementioned facilities go some way towards creating a spirit of community with interaction encouraged through the likes of communal activities.

-To further aid the transition, family and friends are welcome at any time, often bringing personal belongings and mementos to adorn residents’ rooms, this to make a home from home.
+To further aid the transition, family and friends are welcome at any time, often bringing personal belongings and mementos to adorn residents’ rooms to them make a home-from-home.

-Elsewhere a wide and varied range of events are scheduled, some of which take the form of ‘Away Days’ as trips into the community allow rests to savour some of Bromsgrove’s best loved attractions.
+Elsewhere, there is a wide and varied range of events.
+Some of these take the form of away-days and trips into the community, allowing residents to savour some of Bromsgrove’s best-loved attractions.